 My family loves this recipe.
 Each December, we make a big batch of peppermint-flavored candy cane cookies.
 It’s a whole family affair.
 We’ll make one at the beginning of December to get us through the bulk of the month.
 (Though we’ve recently had to start making another batch in the middle of the month so we don’t run out!)
 Then, on Christmas Eve, we make a big batch to eat on the holiday proper.

 Recipes are evaluated in lots of ways.
-Taste is a main one.
+Taste is the main one.
 And these cookies get an “A+” for taste, no question.
 But the candy canes are also just beautiful.
 Like any well-decorated sugar cookie, they make an attractive centerpiece and can be arranged in fantastic ways to highlight their appearance.
 I always get a bunch of compliments about how cool they look, even though they just aren’t that hard to make!

 This is a classic Christmas cookie.
 And your family will have a blast making them…and eating them J

 Forming the Canes: The actual shaping of the candy cane is perhaps the only part of the recipe that is even remotely difficult.
 And even this step is pretty darn easy, as long as you remember to make one full cookie at a time.
-You make think you’re saving time by rolling out five or ten white cords, and then rolling out the same amount of red cords.
+You make think you’re saving time by rolling out five or ten white cords and then rolling out the same amount of red cords.
 But this will end up drying out your dough, making it unusable.
 What you’ll want to do is roll out one white cord and one red cord.
 Twist them together as per the recipe, then start on the next cookie.

 I’m guilty of being an overzealous user of flour.
 When I’m making sugar cookies, I like to use a lot of it!
 But with this recipe, I try to really reign that in.
 Using too much flour on the table or on your hands can make it really difficult for the cords to stick together.
 I try to only use enough flour to help the dough not stick to my hands or the counter.